Quantitative Quantum Soundness for Bipartite Compiled Bell Games via the Sequential NPA Hierarchy

-The following remark shows that a robust version of \cref{def:CommutingOperatorSelfTesting} is likely redundant. \begin{remark} In standard robust self-testing~\cite{zhao2024robust}, a necessary condition is that any finite-dimensional strategy $S$ achieving a Bell score within $\delta$ of the optimal quantum score $\omega_q^*(\cG)$ must have its associated state $\rho_S$ pointwise close to the ideal state $\rho^*$ (with deviation quantified by a function that vanishes as $\delta \to 0$.
+Attempting to generalize all asymptotic results from~\cite{kulpe2024bound}, a natural question is whether we can generalize \cref{thm:KulpeSelfTesting} to the robust case with our quantitative framework.
+However, as we discuss below, the current notions of robust self-testing have limitations that prevent us from establishing a robust generalization.
+First, the following remark shows that a robust version of \cref{def:CommutingOperatorSelfTesting} is likely redundant. \begin{remark} In standard robust self-testing~\cite{zhao2024robust}, a necessary condition is that any finite-dimensional strategy $S$ achieving a Bell score within $\delta$ of the optimal quantum score $\omega_q^*(\cG)$ must have its associated state $\rho_S$ pointwise close to the ideal state $\rho^*$ (with deviation quantified by a function that vanishes as $\delta \to 0$.
 One might thus define a Bell game $\cG$ as \emph{$\kappa$-robust commuting operator self-test} if, for every commuting operator strategy $S$ represented by the state $\rho_S$, its game score $\omega_{S}$ satisfying $\lvert \omega_{S} - \gamevalueqcopt{\cG} \rvert \leq \delta$, then there exists a function $\kappa(\delta)$ (with $\kappa(\delta) \to 0$ as $\delta \to 0$) such that

 for every $P \in \cA \otimes_{\max} \cB$.

 We now argue that this robust notion is redundant.
 On one hand, if the robust condition holds, the exact commuting operator self-testing property trivially follows.
 Conversely, suppose the game $\cG$ is an exact self-test but not robust.
 Let use consider a sequence $\omega_n$ converging to the optimal commuting score $\gamevalueqcopt{\cG}$ from below.
 By the fact that the commuting quantum correlation set $C_{qc}$ is closed, for every $n$ there exists an associated state $\rho_n$ on $\cA \otimes_{\max} \cB$ achieving the score $\omega_n$.
 Then, non-robustness implies that there is some $P \in \cA \otimes_{\max} \cB$ and a constant $c$, such that $\lvert \rho_n(P) - \rho^*(P) \rvert \geq c$ for all $n$.
 But the Banach-Alaoglu Theorem~\cite{blackadar2006operator} implies that there exists a weak-$^*$ convergent subsequence $\rho_{n_k}$ converging to some state $\rho$, which by the exact self-testing property coincides with the ideal state $\rho^*$.
 This contradicts the inequality $\lvert \rho_{n_k}(P) - \rho^*(P) \rvert \geq c$ for all $k$.
 Hence, the robust definition is equivalent to exact commuting operator self-testing \cref{def:CommutingOperatorSelfTesting}. \end{remark}